jacob-church/bazel-import/README.md

 <details>
 <summary><code>bazel-import.fixDepsOnCurrent</code></summary>
 Automatically run deps fix on the current file instead of prompting the user to select one.
+Default <code>false</code>
 </details>

 <details>